-Appendix 2 of the EEPS Order notes that a Small Business Program should deliver energy efficient retrofits targeting small C/I customers with monthly peak demand or energy usage less that 100kW.
-Eligible customers will be reached through a combination of direct outreach by contractors and utility customer's representatives.
+Appendix 2 of the EEPS Order notes that a Small Business Program should deliver energy efficient retrofits for electric and gas customers, targeting small C/I customers with monthly peak demand or energy usage less that 100kW.
+Eligible customers should be reached through a combination of direct outreach by contractors and utility customer's representatives.
 Measures to be addressed include lighting, selected refrigeration maintenance, gas energy efficiency measures, and other measures deemed cost effective.
-A requirement from Appendix 2 for the small business program is that the program will use a 70/30 split of measure costs with customers, with 70% of funding provided by the utility.
+The program will use a 70/30 cost split with 70% of funding provided by the utility.